 Quite often, one loud voice can start to dominate, and others fall back, hardly speak or start doing something else.
 Getting participants talking early through the use of quiz questions helps to:

 - remind people that active participation is encouraged

 - prevent people wondering off as they know they could be called upon at any time

 It’s a bit cheeky, but I felt it helped.
 The questions didn’t necessarily have anything to do with the main bulk of the workshop but were related in some way.
 This helps to give everyone a voice, as they will be less likely to think – “I don’t have something I can contribute / I’m not confident in contributing”.

 Problem tree analysis

 This is a great activity to help stakeholders think about the main problem and how the causes and effects are linked.
 Linking a new cause and effect/consequence back to the main problem will help participants stay focused on the main issue we are looking to address.

-Although more difficult to run remotely, it can still work.
+Although more challenging to run remotely, it can still work.
 Unfortunately, you won’t have a nice graphic at the end of the session.